-When discussing online privacy and VPNs, the topic of WebRTC leaks and vulnerabilities often comes up.
+When discussing online privacy and VPNs, the topic of WebRTC leaks and vulnerabilities frequently comes up.

-While the WebRTC issue is often associated with VPNs, this is in fact a vulnerability with web browsers.
+While the WebRTC issue is often discussed with VPN services, this is, in fact, a vulnerability with web browsers.
 WebRTC leaks can affect these browsers: Chrome, Firefox, Safari, Opera, Brave, and Chromium-based browsers.

 So what is WebRTC?

 WebRTC stands for “Web Real-Time Communication”.
-This basically allows for voice, video chat, and P2P sharing within the browser (real-time communication) without adding extra browser extensions – further described on Wikipedia here.
+This basically allows for voice, video chat, and P2P sharing within the browser (real-time communication) without adding extra browser extensions.

-While this feature may be useful for some users, it poses a threat to anyone using a VPN and seeking to maintain online anonymity without their real IP address being revealed.
+While the WebRTC feature may be useful for some users, it poses a threat to those using a VPN and seeking to maintain their online privacy without their IP address being exposed.